lgauthie/mar-fmnet/README.md

 The structure
 -------------

-The first thing we will do is create a class to wrap our marsystem.
+The first thing we will do is create a class to wrap our MarSystem.
-This is done so we can hide the marsystem from the user.
+This is done so we can hide the MarSystem from the user.

 ```python
 #!/usr/bin/env python